Thousands of furnished rentals to book online

 The European Quarter of Brussels is informally bound by the Royal Park and Leopold Park.
 In addition to public gardens, residents here enjoy a close proximity to the business district and plenty of international schools.
 Cultural venues such as ‘l’Espace Senghor’ and ‘le Théâtre St-Michel’ are also present in the European District.
 Most rental properties here are 20th century townhouses and relatively affordable.

 Brussels is a very interesting city for Students.
 Next to being the capital of Belgium, it hosts the European District and with it the European Parliament.
 Brussels and their amazing restaurants, and places to fine dine are the perfect location for students who enjoy all kinds of eateries.
 With a thriving food scene there is an enormity of choice.
 There are lots of green spaces and parks scattered throughout the city, these are perfect in the summer for a picnic or hang out spot.
 For those students with a sweet tooth, Belgium chocolate is famous and delicious to enjoy.
 Chocolate has ties with Belgium since the 16th century and the city hosts some of the world's best chocolatiers.
-This is a short guide aiming at easing your transition once you move to Brussels.
-It includes information about universities and properties available in Brussels.
 When moving to Brussels being aware of proximity will be important to your studies and your day - day life.
-Therefore, finding suitable student accommodation is insuring a happier experience whilst studying!

 Suitable options for student residences in Brussels are either rent a room in University halls, a shared home/flat or you rent your own apartment.
 Long term rentals usually come unfurnished, sublet rooms and short-term rentals will usually come furnished.
-If unsure please enquire, as the landlord will specify.
 When renting any form of student housing in Brussels there may require a minimum deposit.
 It will typically be one month rent and one months rent upfront.
 Some landlords could ask for a reference.
 A reference is for proof of paying the rent.
 Payslips or signed guarantor form from a parent/guardian will suffice.
 Some student residences may also require proof of enrollment.

 A shared student home in Brussels, is a great option if you enjoy a co-living lifestyle.
 Shared student flats for rent in Brussels all come with a communal kitchen and bathroom.
-A shared home could have extra amenities such as an en suite or further communal areas i.e garden.
-This is usually at an extra cost as room prices are often reflective of the home and size of the room.
+Brussels student apartments are a good option for friends trying to split costs.

 As mentioned being aware of your proximity; whilst, being close to the things you enjoy are important too.
 The cost of living in Brussels is higher than in many other European cities and a lot of this cost is spent on accommodation.
 Look in district Ixelles/Elsene, this a perfect area for anyone studying at Universite Libre de Bruxelles and Université Catholique de Louvain.
 Both these universities have campuses in close proximity.
 Another great spot for students and a centre spot for artists is Sint-Gillis / Saint-Gilles.
 Les Marolles is a cheaper district, nethertheless it is full of life and atmosphere.
 For weekend wanders try walking down Rue Haute.
 On this street you can explore lots of second hand stores and eateries.
 Similarly Saint-Géry and Saint-Catherine has lots of cute and interesting streets to tour.
 There are lots of cafes, restored markets and vintage shops to look at.
 Matonge is another a vibrant quarter established by it’s Congolese migrants.
 It has a reputation for attracting all of Brussels youth, day and night.
 Also is known to be one of the most exciting parts of the city.